uwetom/media-production-worksheets/wk15-using-external-data/index.md

 [Need the solution?](https://uwetom.github.io/media-production-worksheets/api-solutions.html)

 For many data repositories it is quite common to need to make an account and log in.
-Then pass the pass the user name
+Then pass the pass the log in details with the request.

 Now let's get this data into Unity and learn how to use it....
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM5MjYwNTcxOSwxNDkzNTEwMjc2LC0xNz
+eyJoaXN0b3J5IjpbLTIwMzU3OTc4NDQsMTQ5MzUxMDI3NiwtMT
-YwNjI0MzY4LDE2MjE3NTk3NjcsLTEwNDAxNTMxMjMsMTM4NDg1
+c2MDYyNDM2OCwxNjIxNzU5NzY3LC0xMDQwMTUzMTIzLDEzODQ4
-ODE3OCwxMzM2MTI4MjA4LC02Njk4MzkzMTAsLTY5MjYwODAxNi
+NTgxNzgsMTMzNjEyODIwOCwtNjY5ODM5MzEwLC02OTI2MDgwMT
-w5MDkxNjgzODEsOTMxMjMxNDY0XX0=
+YsOTA5MTY4MzgxLDkzMTIzMTQ2NF19
 -->